 D. Update my status on Facebook three or four times a week (I probably do something like that now)

 E. Continue to do the occasional online interview/guest blog when invited and schedule permits.
-I think I did a dozen or so of these last year, the most recent of which is Here at The Book Smugglers and is about my favorite YA book of the year.
+I think I did a dozen or so of these last year, the most recent of which is

 I guess that is actually a bunch of little goals within the bigger/vague-er goal.
 So, why?
 Why do I want to commit myself to doing all that work this year?